gdemarcsek/bsideslux18/README.md

-*Together: Check the code of the application*
+Check the code of the application in `/vagrant/application.py` to see how it works.

-Now as we can see our little web service is quite simple and looks pretty much secure Unfortunately though, the ImageMagick library and - thus the convert utility as well - is vulnerable to various attack vectors, including arbitrary command execution, local file read, local file deletion and server side request forgery.
+Now as we can see our little web service is quite simple and looks pretty much secure.
+Unfortunately though, the ImageMagick library and - thus the `convert` utility as well - is vulnerable to various attack vectors, including arbitrary command execution, local file read, local file deletion and server side request forgery.
 I'm pretty sure that you know what we are seeing here - we are dealing with the infamous shitbucket often referred to as "ImageTragick".